Arcana Info

 Containerization is a software deployment process that bundles an application's code with OS libraries and dependencies necessary to run the code on any infrastructure.
 Containers are now the standard compute unit for contemporary cloud-native apps since they are more portable and resource-efficient than virtual machines (VMs).

-Every possible thing an application needs to run, i.e., configuration files, dependencies, and libraries, are encapsulated within a container.
+Every possible thing an application needs to run, i.e., configuration files, dependencies, and libraries, is encapsulated within a container.
 The term “lightweight” describes containers that share the machine’s kernel and save the overhead of associating an operating system with each application.
-The containerized applications can therefore run on several types of infrastructure, including bare metal, VMs, and the cloud, without the need to refactor them for each environment.
+The containerized applications can therefore run on several types of infrastructure, including bare metal, VMs, and the cloud, without the need to refactor it for each environment.

 Why containerization?

 Containerization has become the latest buzzword in cloud computing.
 Enterprises are rapidly adopting Containerization.
-Containerization has many advantages over virtualization and hence the shift.

-Virtualization is essential when distributing many operating systems (OS) on a single server, but Containerization is more versatile and granular.
 Containerization provides a portable software-defined environment that enables businesses to update outdated software and develop new, scalable cloud-native applications.
-Containerization also allows developers to create and deploy applications faster and more securely whether the application is a monolith (a single-tiered software application) or a microservice.
+Containerization allows developers to create and deploy applications faster and more securely., whether the application is a monolith (a single-tiered software application) or a microservice.

-Technology Types of Containerization
+Types of Container technology

-Docker Containerization
+1. Docker

 Docker Engine is open source run time container.
 Software developers can create, distribute, and test containerized applications on various platforms using the Docker framework.

-Linux Containerization
+1. Linux

 Linux is an open-source OS with built-in container technology.
 Containers run in self-contained environments that allow different Linux-based applications to run on a single host machine.
 Software engineers use Linux containers to deploy applications using big data.
 Containers do not copy the entire OS to the VM environment.
 Instead, the containers include essential features allocated in the Linux namespace.

-Kubernetes Containerization
+1. Kubernetes

 Software engineers utilize Kubernetes, a well-liked open-source container orchestrator, to launch, scale, and manage many microservices.
 It has a declarative model, which facilitates container automation.
 The declarative model ensures Kubernetes executes the proper action to meet the requirements based on configuration files.